Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

     Completely revised Voltine & Gervisse quest with restored content.\
     Voltine gets her own house in Baldur's Gate city.\
-    Expanded "bogeyman" plot with the two twins Laerta and Louise: More dialogue with Gervisse and Voltine to understand what is happening.
+    Expanded "bogeyman" plot: More dialogue with Gervisse and Voltine to understand what is happening.

 8. __Seven Suns__

     Completely revised Scar quest in the Seven Suns with restored content.\
     More dialogue and more background plot about Jhasso and the doppelganger take over.\
-    Jhasso has some tips in chapter 7.
+    In chapter 7 Jhasso may have some tips for you.

 9. __Krammoch Arkhstaff__

-    [Krammoch Arkhstaff](https://forgottenrealms.fandom.com/wiki/Krammoch_Arkhstaff) lives in a house at the harbor of Baldur's Gate.\
+    [Krammoch Arkhstaff](https://forgottenrealms.fandom.com/wiki/Krammoch_Arkhstaff) has a home at the harbor of Baldur's Gate.\
     With his help, you may find another way into the Iron Throne and rescue a person close to him.

-10. __Iron Throne guard__ (Requires previous component Krammoch Arkhstaff)
+10. __Iron Throne guard__

     A guard in front of the Iron Throne building blocks the entrance.
-But there is another way into the building.
+But there is another way into the building.\
+    Note: Previous component Krammoch Arkhstaff is required.

-11. __RESTORED: Palin - Aldeth's hunter comrade__ (Already restored in BG:EE)
+11. __RESTORED: Palin - Aldeth's hunter comrade__ [^1]

 	Aldeth has an additional comrade at Cloakwood Lodge.

-12. __RESTORED: Svlast - the fallen Paladin__ (Also included in BG1 Unfinished Business or Northern Tales of the Sword Coast)
+12. __RESTORED: Svlast - the fallen Paladin__ [^2] [^3]

     A fallen Paladin near Firewine Bridge is haunted by a revenant.